-Heading of Budget line Type of expendi ture Contribution multiannual financial framework Diff./N on- diff.
-52 from EFTA countries 53 from candidate countries from third countries within the meaning of Article 21(2)(b) of the Financial Regulation 1a Competitiveness for growth and employment 09.0203 European Union Agency for Network and Information Society and Information and communication Technology security certification Diff YES NO NO NO 5 Administrative expenditure] 09.0101 Expenditure related to staff in active employment of Communications networks, content and technology 09.0102 Expenditure related to external staff in active employment of Communications Non- diff.
+Heading of Budget line Type of expendi ture multiannual financial framework Diff./N on- diff.
+52 from EFTA countries 53 from candidate 54 countries from third countries within the meaning of Article 21(2)(b) of the Financial Regulation 1a Competitiveness for growth and employment 09.0203 ENISA and Information and communication Technology security certification Diff YES NO NO NO 5 Administrative expenditure] 09.0101 Expenditure related to staff in active employment of Communications networks, content and technology 09.0102 Expenditure related to external staff in active employment of Communications networks, content and Non- diff.
 NO NO NO NO

-52 Diff. = Differentiated appropriations / Non-diff. = Non-differentiated appropriations.
+Diff. = Differentiated appropriations / Non-diff. = Non-differentiated appropriations.

-53 EFTA: European Free Trade Association.
+EFTA: European Free Trade Association.

-54 Candidate countries and, where applicable, potential candidates from the Western Balkans.
+Candidate countries and, where applicable, potential candidates from the Western Balkans.

+technology

+09.010211 Other

-networks, content and technology 09.010211 Other management expenditure
+management expenditure